TheRealTesty/developer.concur.com/api-reference/callouts/post-list-search-request.markdown

 application/xml

 ## Request URI
-The Fetch List callout sends the attendee information to a URI for the application connector, which can be in a custom location for each client.
+The Fetch List callout sends login user ID and other configured data to the /v1.2/fetch endpoint on the application connector server.
 The standard location is:

     https://{servername}/concur/list/v1.2/fetch